-You may have an underhood reel light.
-If you do it is located inside the engine compartment on the passenger side fender.
+If you have an underhood reel light, it is located inside the engine compartment on the passenger side fender.
 You can use it as a flashlight.

 To use the light, pull up on the lever and pull the light out.
 The cord will unreel as you pull the light.

 When you are done using the light, reel the cord back into the housing by turning the handle.

 Then, slide the light into the holder.
-Press PUSH on the lever to lock the light into the holder.
+Press PUSH on the lever to hook the light into the holder.